 Can pancreatic cancer be found early?

-For people in families at high risk of pancreatic cancer, there are newer tests for detecting early pancreatic cancer that may help.
-One of these is called endoscopic ultrasound (see the section, “How is pancreatic cancer diagnosed?”).
-This test is not used to screen the general public but might be used for someone with a strong family history of pancreatic cancer.
-Using endoscopic ultrasound, doctors have been able to find early, treatable pancreatic cancers in some members of high-risk families with this test.
+For people in families at high risk of pancreatic cancer, newer tests for detecting early pancreatic cancer may help.
+One of these is called endoscopic ultrasound (see the section “How is pancreatic cancer diagnosed?”).
+This test is not used to screen the general public, but it might be used for someone with a strong family history of pancreatic cancer or with a known genetic syndrome that increases their risk.
+Doctors have been able to find early, treatable pancreatic cancers in some members of high-risk families with this test.

-Last Medical Review: 01/28/2013
+Last Medical Review: 06/11/2014

-Last Revised: 02/05/2014
+Last Revised: 06/11/2014